telerik/kendo-vue/knowledge-base/window-restrict-movement-inside-viewport.md

 ## Description

 The Kendo UI for Vue Native Window component can be dragged anywhere on the screen by the end user.
-How to restrict the end user from dragging it beyond a container viewport
+How to restrict the end user from dragging it beyond a container viewport?

 ## Solution

-To restrict the movement of the Kendo UI for Vue Native Window, define a top and left value range, and update the Window's position only if the new left and top values fall within the specified range during the [onMove]({% slug api_dialogs_windowprops %}#toc-onmove) event.
+You can achieve that by using the Window position to determine if it is inside the set boundaries of the desired area and to restrict its movement inside them.
+In the [onMove]({% slug api_dialogs_windowprops %}#toc-onmove) event, you can get the left and top CSS positions of the Window component.
+You can use them to control the left and top positions of the Window, by setting them to state variables at a specific condition, and passing them to the [left]({% slug api_dialogs_windowprops %}#toc-left) and [top]({% slug api_dialogs_windowprops %}#toc-top) properties of the Window component.

 ### Runnable example